indrajithbandara/liquideye/_includes/editables/about-text.md

 Liquid Eye was started by a professional photographer who felt the need to create gear totally adapted to his needs and necessities.

 Photographer Philippe Chevodian, became the special designer of Liquid Eye.
-His trips around the world searching new waves, lead him to constantly improve and perfect his equipment and every details of Liquid Eye housings is influenced by this research.
+His trips around the world searching for new waves, lead him to constantly improve and perfect his equipment.
+Every details of Liquid Eye housings is influenced by this research.

 Our production is essentially centered on weight and volume earnings, paramount factors in action photography.